-The Student Charter applies to all students and all programmes.
+This Charter applies to all students and all programmes at all locations.
 It is a summary of the University's aspirations for all students and has been developed in partnership with the Students’ Union.
-Northumbria University and the Students' Union are committed to delivering a good student experience.
+Northumbria University and the Students' Union are committed to delivering an excellent student experience for all.

 - Treat your peers, staff and members of the local community with respect, dignity and courtesy at all times

-- Treat University resources and facilities with respect
+- Show respect for University resources and facilities

-- Academic staff who are committed to their own professional development and the professional and personal development of you
+- Support from academic staff who are committed to your academic and personal development and their own professional development

-- A personal tutor and opportunities to meet with module tutors
+- A personal tutor or supervisor, and opportunities to meet with tutors and other staff

-- Accurate, transparent and timely information on costs, programme and module information, programme changes and regulatory information
+- Accurate, transparent and timely information about your programme

-- Opportunities for you to comment on your student experience, including your experience of each module.
+- Opportunities for you to feedback on your whole student experience

 - Welcome you to Northumbria!